-You can also bring along your own bottle of denaturing agent (Allersearch ADS or ADMS) to treat the carpet, bed, and window covers.
+You can also bring along your own bottle of denaturing spray (Allersearch ADS or ADMS) to treat the carpet, bed, and window covers.
 Double check that you comply with airline regulations if you’re flying and safely stow it in your checked baggage or transfer to 3 fl oz spray bottle.

 To further protect yourself, ask for a non-smoking, pet-free room and get the bed sizes so you’ll have the correct cover.
 AAAI recommends that if you are sensitive to mold, ask for rooms away from indoor pools - the closest rooms have more moisture in their walls and vents.